PanosTsakonas/MoCap_Data_Minimisation/README.md

 # Parameter estimation from least square minimisation

 This code is used to determine the torsional spring and damper parameters of a torsional mass-spring-damper (IBK) system.
 The parameters are determined by minimising the square differences between the numerical solution of the IBK system and the filtered Motion capture data recorded during a cylindrical grasp.
-The moment of Inertia parameter is determined uniquely from a cylindrical approximation of the digits which has been verified in a paper that is current under review.
+The moment of Inertia parameter is determined uniquely from a cylindrical approximation of the digits which has been verified in a paper that is currently under review.
 Since the moment of inertia parameter is known the spring and damper parameters can be determined uniquely from the data.

 # Digit Constants Minimisation